BeckaL/CV/README.md

 - Developed the strategy for TfL to track and improve its diversity and inclusion, including designing, project managing and providing technical trouble shooting for the build of a suite of local reports for TfL's 27,000+ staff;
 - Developed overall performance targets for TfL and designed reporting against these metrics;
-- Developed the methodology to translate performance into reward for TfL's 500+ senior managers;
+- Developed a methodology to translate performance into reward for TfL's 500+ senior managers;
+- Worked on development of the methodology for prioritisation across TfL's £10bn+ investment programme and led some of this process;
 - TfL lead on a project with an external party looking to use data science to improve diversity; and
 - Developed a training course on Office Skills for TfL apprentices; designed and ran the Excel portion of this.